 Gerald Stanley, the farmer who shot Colten, didn’t know him.
-He used a Russian semi-automatic handgun, a relic from the Cold War, in the conflict between settlers and first peoples.
+He used a Russian-made semi-automatic pistol in the conflict between settlers and Indigenous Peoples.
 Stanley seems to have felt only coldness and fear.
 He didn’t ask, “Where are you from?
 How do you do?”
 The kids in the pickup truck didn’t ask either.
 No one sat down and introduced themselves.

 Almost 200 years ago my mother’s family settled in the bush north of Quebec City.
 They survived by raising chickens and growing vegetables.
 Cutting wood.
 Earning a few dollars here and there.

 Margaret McKeown, my grandmother, kept a rifle in her bedroom.
 When drunk fishermen came to the house to steal farming equipment, tools–anything not nailed down–she filled the gun with rock salt, opened the window, shot them in their behinds and watched them run away.